-Gateway Surgery Solutions is unique because we don’t simply broker surgeries.
+Gateway Surgical Solutions is unique because we don’t simply broker surgeries.
 Our model is significantly different in 2 ways:

 1. We provide a full circle of care.
 We work closely with physicians, surgeons, physiotherapists, and registered nurses to provide a full circle of care for our clients.